Mayor of Northampton officially opens a new12,000ft facility for mechanical repair company Castle Vehicle Servicing

 “With an impressive expansion phase in the pipeline from the off and under the expert eye of the company’s appointed Director Lee Mayne, a familiar face with over 28 years of experience in the motor repair industry, CVS has already branched out to provide repair solutions to facilitate further local businesses and the retail sector.”

-Fruit of a year’s renovation work, the completion of this new premises has added an addtional12,000 square ft to the new company’s existing workshop.
-New MOT bays have been approved for classes 4, 5 & 7, facilitating tests for cars, mini-busses, motorhomes, and lightweight commercial vehicles.
+Fruit of a year’s renovation work, the completion of this new premises has added an additional 12,000 square ft to the company’s existing workshop.
+New MOT bays have been approved for classes 4, 5 and 7, facilitating tests for cars, mini-busses, motorhomes, and lightweight commercial vehicles.
 It now boasts state-of-the-art 3D wheel alignment and ADAS calibration technology.
 An additional 9 ramps have been installed with the potential of rising to 18 ramps in line with business needs.
 In addition to the workshop, new offices, a boardroom, and a spacious reception area are now in place.

 Recognising the commitment to local investment, Cllr Dennis Meredith praised the new venture.
 “It is always a pleasure to attend these opening events and help celebrate new businesses and the employment opportunities they bring with them to Northampton.”